Yuri Korolev (ice hockey)

-Yuri Vasilyevich Korolev (Юрий Васильевич Королёв; born 6 June 1934) is a Russian ice hockey administrator, and retired coach and civil servant.

-His career of educating athletes and coaches included the State Committee for Sports and Physical Education and the All-Union Council on Physical Culture and Sports.
-He was head of the research group for the Soviet Union national ice hockey team for 28 years, when the Soviets won seventeen Ice Hockey World Championships and seven Winter Olympic Games gold medals.
-He later served an executive with the Ice Hockey Federation of Russia and the International Ice Hockey Federation.

-Korolev has been recognized with the Order of Friendship, induction into the Russian Hockey Hall of Fame, and the Paul Loicq Award.
+Yuri Vasilyevich Korolev (Юрий Васильевич Королёв; 6 June 1934 – c.
+1 March 2026) was a Russian ice hockey administrator, coach and civil servant.
+He educated athletes and coaches while working for the State Committee for Sports and Physical Education and the All-Union Council on Physical Culture and Sports.
+He led the Soviet Union national ice hockey team research group for 28 years, when the Soviets won seventeen Ice Hockey World Championships and seven Winter Olympic Games gold medals.
+He was later an executive with the Ice Hockey Federation of Russia and the International Ice Hockey Federation.
+He was recognized with the Order of Friendship, induction into the Russian Hockey Hall of Fame, and the Paul Loicq Award.

 Early life

 Korolev was born 6 June 1934, in Moscow, Soviet Union.
 He dreamed of being an ice hockey player but lacked the necessary skills.
 He chose to end his playing career by age 20 and transition to coaching.